 Seva Mandir is one of India’s leading development nonprofit organizations.
-It currently works with 360,000 people across 700 villages of southern Rajasthan, where over 90% of the population relies on subsistence agriculture and most people live on less than Rs.
-20 ($0.35) a day.
+It currently works with 5000,000 people across 1,500 villages of southern Rajasthan, where over 90% of the population relies on subsistence agriculture and the per capita income is just Rs.
+35 ($0.50) a day.

 What is distinctive about Seva Mandir is that it does not just deliver aid, but instead uses every development project as a way to build stronger communities.
 This is accomplished through 532 Village Forums and associated Village Funds, which co-manage all Seva Mandir projects and ensure that citizens themselves take responsibility for their village.
 Over time, these Forums have grown into institutions of just governance, turning Seva Mandir projects into sustained investments in more self-sufficient and equitable communities.